OSGeoLabBp/tutorials/english/data_processing/lessons/exif.rst

 **identify** for the JPEG file.
 It is piped to a gawk script.
 In the gawk command line a variable is set with the actual image file name (-v switch).
-It is necessary to be able to write filename with the coordinates to the output. gawk has no inforation about the image file, it gets data from the pipe.
+It is necessary to be able to write filename with the coordinates to the output. gawk has no information about the image file, it gets data from the pipe.

 The gawk script (exif.awk in code folder):